-We’re about to review three of the best plastic ID card printers on today’s market.
-We’ll start with the Magicard 60.
+We’re about to review four of the best plastic ID card printers on today’s market.
+We’ll start with the IDP SMART-31 Printer Kit.
+This is an affordable, complete kit that comes with everything you need to design and print from any PC.
+After that, we’ll examine the Magicard 60.
 This is a high-capacity printer with advanced software for mass-producing IDs quickly and easily.
 Next, we’ll review the Fargo DTC1250.
 This printer also offers a high capacity, but is more basic with less complex software.
 Finally, we’ll look at the Badgy200.
 This lower-capacity, but more reasonably priced printer is better for smaller organizations that still need professional-looking IDs.
 One thing we should note before we begin.
 All of these printers can print — but not generate — barcodes.
 None can print magnetic stripes.
 That said, let’s see how they stack up!

 Along with the printer itself, the package includes everything you need to get started.
 There’s an ID camera that can be used for snapping and adding pictures on the fly.
 There are also 300 PVC ID cards and a color printer ribbon.
 Keep in mind that the ribbon will also run out after about 300 uses.
 So when you buy more IDs, make sure to buy another printer ribbon to go along with it.